 Months of entry

-We will give you access to key players in housing and neighbourhood management, providing you with invaluable contacts after you graduate.
+- Have access to key players in housing and neighbourhood management, giving you invaluable contacts after you graduate

 Qualification, course duration and attendance options